jaantollander/masters-thesis/content/20_background.md

 A *Linux distribution* comprises some version of the Linux kernel combined with a set of utility programs such as a shell, command-line tools, a package manager, and a graphical user interface.

+A *client-server application* is an application that is broken into two processes, a client and a server.
+The *client* requests a server to perform some service by sending a message.
+The *server* examines the client's message, performs the appropriate actions, and sends a response message back to the client.
+The client and server may reside in the same host computer or separate host computers connected by a network.
+They communicate with each other by some Interprocess Communication (IPC) mechanism.
+"Typically, the client application interacts with a user, while the server application provides access to some shared resource.
+Commonly, there are multiple instances of client processes communicating with one or a few instances of the server process." [@tlpi, sec.
+2]

 ## Lustre parallel file system
 Parallel file system is a file system designed for clusters.